 Use a visual framework to align on team purpose, values, roles, and working agreements.
 Each person contributes, and the group builds consensus.

-When you're working with 20+ people, logistics become essential.
+When you're working with 20 or more people, logistics become essential.
 These activities scale well while maintaining meaningful connections.

 Set up multiple discussion tables, each with a different question or topic.
 Participants rotate between tables at timed intervals, building on conversations left by previous groups.